clairedeboer/bookbug_front/README.md

 # BookBug Frontend

-A RESTful API built in React for a books discovery and review app where readers can keep track of reading lists and purchase books.
+A books discovery and review app built in React where readers can keep track of reading lists and purchase books.

 ## Prerequisites